 Usually, it’s best to set Wi-Fi channel selection to Auto instead of a specific channel.
 This lets your router automatically switch channels to avoid interference from nearby Wi-Fi networks and wireless devices that can slow down or even block Wi-Fi signals.

 It's recommended to use WPA2 encryption on your router when using Nest products.

 Nest products are not compatible with WEP-ASCII.

-If your Wi-Fi router is dual-band (supports both 2.4 GHz and 5 GHz signals) your Nest product may be able to get a better connection to one band or the other, depending on your surroundings.
-All Nest products that connect to Wi-Fi work with 2.4 GHz networks.
+If your Wi-Fi router is dual-band (supports both 2.4 GHz and 5 GHz signals), your Nest product may connect to one band better than it connects to the other band, depending on your surroundings.
 Most Nest products work with 5 GHz networks, but there are exceptions.

 Power Save Mode (PSM)